Updated April 19, 2020

 If you would like to install any Cakewalk add-ons at a later date, you can use the menu now included in the drop-down menu of the Open button:

-And if you’d like to check for updates, you can do so via the BandLab Assistant settings menu by clicking Check for Updates.
+And if you’d like to check for updates, you can do so via either the BandLab Assistant settings menu by clicking Check for Updates, or from within Cakewalk: Help > Check for Update.

 Now that Cakewalk is installed, you can go ahead and click on the Cakewalk by BandLab Open button.